Preventing Palmer amaranth in Minnesota

 If you suspect a weed is a Palmer amaranth, email the following to firstname.lastname@example.org:

-The pests’ location.
+The plants’ location.
 Be as specific as possible.

 Your contact information.

 Seed source (if known).